 Considering the recent COVID-19 pandemic hitting the world, producers are challenged to manufacture products with better nutritional value as consumers are demanding more of these.
 Currently, sweets are already being used as health supplements.
 A survey conducted by Innova Market Insights last 2020 indicated that 6 out of 10 global consumers are leaning into consuming food that boosts their immune health.
-Food naturally high in vitamins, minerals, and antioxidants was the top choice, with a notable increase in botanical ingredients.
+Food naturally high in vitamins, minerals, and antioxidants was the top choice, with a notable increase in botanical ingredients and organic raw materials.

-This is an opportunity for confectionery manufacturers, specifically for chocolates since these are rich in flavanols.
+This is an opportunity for the international confectionery industry, specifically for chocolates since these are rich in flavanols.
 The addition of botanical ingredients, such as orange, elderberry, and turmeric, can further improve your products and position these at the top of consumer preferences.